 Doing is a quantum leap from imagining.

-A Program Increment (PI) is a timebox in which an Agile Release Train (ART) delivers incremental value in the form of working, tested software and systems.
-PIs are typically eight to twelve weeks long, and the most common pattern for a PI is four development iterations, followed by one Innovation and Planning (IP) iteration.
+A Program Increment (PI) is a timebox during which an Agile Release Train (ART) delivers incremental value in the form of working, tested software and systems.
+PIs are typically 8 – 12 weeks long.
+The most common pattern for a PI is four development Iterations, followed by one Innovation and Planning (IP) Iteration.

-The Program Increment (PI) is the largest plan-do-check-adjust (PDCA) learning cycle in SAFe.
-A PI is to the Agile Release Train or Solution Train as an Iteration is to the Agile Team: a cadence-based interval for building and validating a full system increment, demonstrating value and getting fast feedback.
-Each PI is a development timebox that uses cadence and synchronization to facilitate planning, limit Work in Process (WIP), provide for aggregation of newsworthy value for feedback, and assure consistent, program-level retrospectives.
-Due to its scope, the PI timebox also provides the right level of thinking for Portfolio Level consideration and roadmap.
+The program increment is the largest plan-do-check-adjust (PDCA) learning cycle in SAFe.
+A PI is to an ART or Solution Train as an iteration is to the Agile team: a fixed timebox for building and validating a full system increment, demonstrating value, and getting fast feedback.
+Each PI uses cadence and synchronization to:

-SAFe divides the development timeline into a set of Iterations within a Program Increment (PI).
-The Big Picture illustrates how a PI is initiated by a PI Planning session and is then followed by four execution iterations, concluding with one Innovation and Planning Iteration.
+SAFe divides the development timeline into a set of iterations within a PI.
+The Big Picture illustrates how a PI is initiated by a PI Planning session and is then followed by four execution iterations, concluding with one innovation and planning iteration.
 This pattern is suggestive but arbitrary, and there is no fixed rule for how many iterations are in a PI.
-Experience has shown that a PI duration of between 8 and 12 weeks works best, with a bias toward the shortest duration.
+Experience has shown, however, that a PI duration between 8 and 12 weeks works best, with a bias toward the shortest duration.

-The Solution Train and its Agile Release Trains (ARTs) use the same PI cadence, as Figure 1 illustrates.
+The solution train and its Agile release trains use the same PI cadence, as shown in Figure 1.

-Continuous end-to-end sequencing of PIs is the metronome of the Agile Release Train.
-ART assets grow continuously and incrementally.
+Continuous execution of PIs provides the rhythm for trains, and the assets they create grow iteratively and incrementally.
 Releasing solutions, however, is a separate concern, which is covered in the Release on Demand article.
-With these principles, programs and/or value streams are free to establish the best product development rhythm, continuously building incremental functionality.
-The business is free to deploy releases as and when the business or market requires.
+While trains determine the best product development rhythm, the business is enabled to deploy releases whenever it, or the market, requires.

 Executing the Program Increment

 During PI planning, the teams estimate what will be delivered and when, highlighting their dependencies with other Agile teams and trains.
-PI planning also creates the baseline for the integration and demo pull events by defining what will be built and demonstrated.
-One outcome of the PI planning is a set of program PI Objectives, detailing what the ART will have ready for integration and demo at the end of the PI.
+PI planning also creates a rhythm for integration of work and system demos.
+One outcome of the PI planning is a set of program PI Objectives, detailing what the ART should have ready for integration and demo at the end of the PI.
 Of course, the Agile teams continuously integrate their work and demo it during the Iteration Review and system and Solution Demos.

 Scrum of Scrums

-The Release Train Engineer (RTE) typically facilitates a weekly (or more frequently, as conditions require) Scrum of Scrums (SoS) meeting to continuously coordinate dependencies of the Agile Release Train and to provide visibility into progress and impediments.
-The RTE, Scrum Masters, and others (where appropriate) meet to update their progress toward Milestones, program PI objectives, and internal dependencies among the teams.
-The meeting is timeboxed to less than 30 minutes and is followed by a “meet-after” to solve problems identified.
+The Release Train Engineer (RTE) typically facilitates a weekly (or more frequently, as needed) Scrum of Scrums (SoS) meeting.
+The SoS continuously coordinates the dependencies of the ARTs and provides visibility into progress and impediments.
+The RTE, Scrum Masters, and others (where appropriate) meet to review their progress toward milestones, program PI objectives, and internal dependencies among the teams.
+The meeting is timeboxed to less than 30 minutes and is followed by a ‘meet after’ to solve any problems.
 A suggested agenda for the SoS meeting is described in Figure 3.

-In a manner similar to the SoS, a PO Sync meeting is often held for Product Owners and Product Managers.
-This meeting typically occurs weekly, or more frequently as conditions require.
-The PO Sync is also timeboxed (30 to 60 minutes) and is followed by a “meet-after” to solve problems identified during the meeting.
+In a manner similar to the SoS, a Product Owner (PO) sync meeting is often held for Product Owners and Product Managers.
+This meeting typically occurs weekly, or more frequently, as needed.
+The PO sync is also timeboxed (30 – 60 minutes) and is followed by a meet after to solve any problems.

-This meeting may be facilitated by the RTE or Product Manager.
-The purpose of the meeting is to get visibility into how well the ART is progressing toward meeting the program PI objectives, to discuss problems or opportunities with Feature development, and to assess any scope adjustments.
-The meeting may also be used to prepare for the next PI (see below) and may include Program Backlog refinement, WSJF prioritization prior to the next PI planning meeting, and more.
+The PO sync may be facilitated by the RTE or Product Manager.
+The purpose is to get visibility into how well the ART is progressing toward meeting the program PI objectives, to discuss problems or opportunities with Feature development, and to assess any scope adjustments.
+The meeting may also be used to prepare for the next PI (see below) and may include Program Backlog refinement and Weighted Shortest Job First (WSJF) prioritization before the next PI planning meeting.

-Note: As illustrated in Figure 2, sometimes the Scrum of Scrums and PO Sync are combined into one meeting, often referred to as an ART sync.
+Note: As illustrated in Figure 2, sometimes the SoS and PO sync are combined into one meeting, often referred to as an ART sync.

-The hallmark of each PI is a biweekly System Demo.
-The demo is used to get feedback from the stakeholders about the efficacy and usability of the system under development.
-This demo also helps ensure that integration between teams on the same ART occurs on a regular basis and no less than every iteration.
+The hallmark of each PI is a biweekly system demo that provides feedback from the stakeholders about the effectiveness and usability of the system under development.
+This demo also helps ensure that integration between teams on the same ART occurs on a regular basis, no less than every iteration.
 And as “integration points control product development ,” the PI is the routine point at which the meaningful, emergent behavior of the full system or solution can be evaluated.

 Prepare for the Next PI Planning Event